sb8244/real-time-systems-training/README.md

 In this section we will be exploring building a data pipeline using GenStage

 ### 1.)
-Find the Genstage Components
+Find the GenStage Components

-Follow the supervision tree from your main [application supervisor](/lib/example_1/application.ex) `application.ex`, and locate the GenStage components running in your process tree.
-Once you've found the code for the component, locate the processes running in the `:observer`
+Follow the supervision tree from your main [application supervisor](/lib/example_1/application.ex) `application.ex`, and locate the GenStage components running in your process tree (`lib/example_1/part2/supervisor.ex`).
+Once you've found the code for the component, locate the processes running in the `:observer`.

 ### 2.)
 Examine the GenStage